Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 A

-2. Affiliate – An affiliate marketer is a person who earns commission by promoting other people’s (or company’s) products.
+• Affiliate: A person who earns commission by promoting other people’s or companies’ products.

-5. Anchor Text – The clickable text in a hyperlink.
+• Anchor Text: The clickable text in a hyperlink.

 B

-9. Beta – Not in general use yet.
-Still in the testing stages.
+• Beta: Not in general use yet.
+Still in testing.

-10. Beta Reader – A test reader.
-Generally, they are used to review your writing before the public sees it.
+• Beta Reader: A test reader who reviews your writing before the public sees it.

-12. Blog – A regularly updated website or web page typically one run by an individual or small group that is written in an informal or conversational style.
-Also called “weblog.”
+• Blog: A regularly updated website or page, typically run by an individual or small group, written in a conversational style.
+Short for “weblog.”

-13. Blogger – A person who writes for a blog.
+• Blogger: A person who writes a blog.

-15. Blog Hop – Bloggers hop from blog to blog.
-This exposure helps generate traffic.
+• Blog Hop: Bloggers hop from blog to blog for exposure and traffic.

-17. Blogroll – A collection of links to other blogs that you like reading.
+• Blogroll: A collection of links to other blogs you like reading.

 C

-21. Call to Action – A call-to-action (usually abbreviated as CTA) is an image or line of text that prompts your visitors, leads, and customers to take action.
-It is, quite literally, a “call” to take an “action.”
+• Call to Action: A call-to-action (CTA) is an image or line of text prompting visitors to take action.
+Quite literally, a “call” to take an “action.”

-25. Content Syndication – The process of pushing your blog, site, or video content out to another site, either as a full article, snippet, link, or thumbnail.
+• Content Syndication: Republishing your blog, site, or video content on another site as a full article, snippet, link, or thumbnail.

 D